 A futuristic MobilGas "lubri-torium" filling station, car wash and auto repair garage was built as an outparcel of CRENSHAW CENTER.
 This facility opened on November 27, 1948.
 Customers having work done on their cars could ride a free shuttle bus to -and from- the west side of The Broadway store.

-The shopping facility was serviced by a dual-lane -2/5-mile-long- truck tunnel, which was accessed by two portals.
-This was the first retail hub in the nation with an underground freight-delivery system.
+The shopping center was serviced by a dual-lane -2/5-mile-long- truck tunnel; this accessed at two portals.
+This was the first underground freight-delivery system at a shopping complex.
 By late 1949, the CRENSHAW CENTER and CRENSHAW DISTRICT complexes encompassed over 550,000 leasable square feet.
-Eventually, they would be operated collectively as CRENSHAW CENTER.
+They were acquired by Los Angeles' Capital Companies in 1950 and named -collectively- as CRENSHAW CENTER.

 Between 1950 and 1963, SANTA BARBARA PLAZA was expanded, with store buildings eventually wrapping around the Santa Barbara Avenue, Santa Rosalia Drive, Marlton Avenue and Buckingham Road block.